Nonplanar ancient curve shortening flows in $\mathbb{R}^3$ from grim reapers: Introduction

 One imagines that related compact constructions are possible, by ``tying'' up all the ends using additional grim reapers (it's easy to come up with plausible candidates).
 Such examples wouldn't be ramps though, so modifications to our argument would be necessary.
 Because our examples have simple blowdowns, one might imagine with some modifications/generalizations one may be able to use them to obtain ``good'' bounds for the constants in the statement of Corollary 0.6 of \cite{CM}, which give condimension bounds for ancient flows in terms of their entropy. $ $

 $\textbf{Acknowledgements:}$ The authors thank Jacob Bernstein for pointing out the possible applications to \cite{CM} mentioned above, as well as Mat Langford for helpful discussions on constructions of related ancient flows.
 At the time of writing T.B. was supported by grant NSF-DMS 2105026 and 707699 Simons collaboration grant, and A.M. by an AMS-Simons travel grant; we thank them for their support.
+We also thank the anonymous referee for their careful reading and comments.